Half Moon Bay Airport

 Plans & Regulations

-C/CAG (City/County Association of Governments) is undertaking an update of the 1996 Half Moon Bay Airport ALUCP.
-This plan affects future land uses and development surrounding the airport.
-Land use policies address height of structures for airspace protection, aircraft noise impacts, and safety compatibility criteria near the ends of the runway.
-FAQ's - Draft Final ALUCP revised 8/8/14, with response to comments.
+C/CAG (City/County Association of Governments) undertook an update of the 1996 Half Moon Bay Airport ALUCP during 2012-2014.
+This plan affects future land uses and development surrounding the airport (What an ALUCP is/isn't).
+Land use policies address height of structures for airspace protection, aircraft noise impacts, and safety compatibility in runway approach/departure zones, which takes the form of limitations on residential development density and intensity of use (number of people present at one time).
+FAQ's - Final ALUCP adopted October 2014.

 Airport Layout Plan (ALP) Update